Best Car Shipping Companies

 While this may be more time-consuming than working with a broker, you may be able to get a more accurate price from the get-go.

-Choosing an auto transport carrier company also means that you have a direct line of contact with the staff that will handle and transport your vehicle.
+Choosing an auto transport carrier company also means that you have a direct line of contact with the staff who will handle and transport your vehicle.

 Mistakes to avoid when shipping your car